puppetlabs/puppet-docs/source/hiera/2.0/custom_backends.markdown

       end

       # The lookup function is the most important part of a custom backend.
-      # The lookup function takes four arguments which are:
+      # The lookup function takes five arguments which are:
       #
       # @param key [String]             The lookup key specified by the user
       #